-This policy addresses gift card usage, as a form of payment to employees, for the purpose of incentives, awards, door prizes, gifts for personal accomplishments, and compensation.
+This policy addresses gift card usage, as a form of payment to employees and students, for the purpose of incentives, awards, door prizes, gifts for personal accomplishments, and compensation.
 This policy ensures compliance with IRS tax reporting requirements for employee ‘cash equivalent’ payments and codifies the Institute practice that prohibits distribution of gift cards to employees.

-Gift card usage, as a form of payment to employees, is prohibited for the following purposes:
+Gift card usage, as a form of payment to employees and students is prohibited for the following purposes:

 Gift card usage is allowable for the following purposes:

-In all cases, use of an appropriate funding source is required and selection of gift card, as a method of payment, should be used only when the gift card is the most economical and efficient payment method.
+In all cases, use of an appropriate funding source is required.
+Gift cards cannot be purchased with state funds.
+The use of agency, sponsored (if specified in grant), GT Professional Education, GT Foundation and GTRC funds are allowable for the purchase of gift cards for the above purposes only..
+The selection of gift cards, as a method of payment, should be used only when the gift card is the most economical and efficient payment method.

 A preloaded debit card or certificate that allows the cardholder to use it for the purchase of goods or services at either a specific retailer or anywhere that accepts major credit cards.